French corvette Flèche (1768): British service and fate

 The Royal Navy commissioned her as HMS Fleche under Commander John Gore upon her capture.
 He fitted her out and sailed her to Malta where he negotiated with the Grand Master of the Knights Hospitaller Emmanuel de Rohan-Polduc for seamen, supplies, and the like.
 On 13 September Gore was a witness at the trial of Lieutenant William Walker, commander of the hired armed cutter Rose, on charges that Walker had accepted money from merchants at Bastia to convoy their vessels to Leghorn, where the court-martial took place.
 Walker was acquitted.
 Gore received promotion to post captain on 14 November 1794.

 Commander Henry Hotham replaced Gore, but then received promotion on 13 January 1795 to Mignonne.
 Lieutenant Thomas Boys replaced Gore in 1795, on Boys' promotion to commander on 30 January 1795.

 Under Boys, Fleche was one of the vessels that alerted the British fleet to the whereabouts of the French fleet in the run up to the Battle of Hyères Islands, which was fought on 13 July 1795 off the Hyères Islands, a group of islands off the French Mediterranean coast, about 25 km east of Toulon.
 Fleche observed the battle from a distance.
 Lieutenant Charles Came replaced Boys.

-Fleche wrecked in the bay of San Fiorenzo in November 1795, but without loss of life.
+Fleche was wrecked in the bay of San Fiorenzo in November 1795, but without loss of life.
 As she was entering the port during the night she grounded.
 The next day efforts to lighten her failed to free her and her crew left.
 By morning it was clear that she had capsized.
 The subsequent court martial castigated Came for his "great want of attention".